Table of Contents

 Remember: Labs have the energy to spare, and like children, they need an outlet for that energy.

 As a companion on walks or runs, they excel at keeping up.
 They can become bored and develop bad habits if they do not have the opportunity to be active.

 Size of Labrador Retrievers

-Paw size when a canine is still a puppy can give some indication of the size of a dog the puppy will grow into.
+Paw size when a canine is still a puppy can indicate the dog's size the puppy will grow into.